Search

 If you’re an angler you know that California fishing season runs from the last Saturday in April to November 15th, but did you know that fishing on the Lower Owens River is legal all year long?

-Come down from the cold where the warm sunshine of a Bishop winter afternoon thaws your body and lets you cast your line for a great variety of warm water fish.
-It’s here that carp, bass, bluegill and catfish (in addition to trout) will test your angling skills and raise your opinion and appreciation of them.
-Miles of canals, large reservoirs and protected ponds in the Owens Valley, some offering handicapped-accessible fishing piers, are virtually untouched by anglers, and yet hold a promise of exciting winter fishing with fly, lure or bait.
+Escape the cold and enjoy the warm sunshine of a Bishop winter afternoon.
+Let the sun thaw your body as you cast your line for a variety of warm water fish.
+Carp, bass, bluegill, and catfish, along with trout, will challenge your angling skills and deepen your appreciation for the sport.
+Miles of canals, large reservoirs, and protected ponds in the Owens Valley are largely untouched by anglers.
+Some even offer handicapped-accessible fishing piers.
+These waters promise exciting winter fishing with fly, lure, or bait.

 Perhaps you need a little guidance to get you started or show you places that are new to you.
 Go with a guide service or pop into a local outfitter and get the latest news on what’s biting where and with what.
 Sign up for a class or book a drift boat trip.
 Check out these great local guides and stores: Bishop Fly Fishing, Reagan’s Sporting Goods.